silver13/CG023/README.md

 Current options are stock cg023 transmitter ,H8 mini transmitter / devo, CX-10 (later "blue" variant) and H7.
 Protocol is by default H8 mini protocol, and can be changed in file config.h

 ###Accelerometer calibration:
-Hold pitch stick down for 3 seconds, with throttle off.
+Move the pitch stick down 3 times within about 2 seconds.
 Needs to be done on a level surface.
 Saved so it only needs to be done once.
 You may need to use high rates in order to reach the treshold.

 ###Differences from H8 version:
  * rates have been integrated into protocol file, and depend on protocol abilities